hibik07/SI507f23_Final_submit/README.md

 At any moment, try to type the words that are suggested on the command line as possible as you can.

-Some of the parameters that need to be entered when interacting are referenced below:
+Some of the parameters that need to be entered when interacting are referenced below:<br>
---cache: type yes/no to load/not-load the cache file
+--cache: type yes/no to load/not-load the cache file<br>
---key: type your key or type 'no' to use author's key --kind of place: a possible tag among google map's POI tags (hospital/cafe/school...)
+--key: type your key or type 'no' to use author's key<br>
+--kind of place: a possible tag among google map's POI tags (hospital/cafe/school...)
 --which place: be specific to a name of city/street/address (Detroit/LA/123 Main St...)
 --radius: a distance away from centre point of place.
 Type 1000 to represent 1000 meters